-One of the major differences between High School and College is the need to self-advocate.
+One of the significant differences between High School and College is the need to self-advocate.
 In K-12 education parents and the school are responsible for the 504 plan or IEP.
 In higher education that responsibility shifts to the student.
 Students are responsible for contacting our office and setting up services.
-Once students are eligible for services through SSWD and have a VISA, students are responsible for sharing their VISA with instructors.
-SSWD does not contact instructors to share your VISA information.
+Once students are eligible for services through SSWD and have a VISA, students are responsible for requesting accommodations and discussing their VISA with instructors.
 Students do not need to share their VISA with all of their instructors; they can pick and choose based on their needs for accommodations per class.
-Most students share their VISA in an appointment with their instructor.
-This is typically arranged in an e-mail, the student will e-mail the instructor and set up a time to share their VISA.
+Once students have requested their accommodations and have been approved by their Disability Specialist, a copy of their VISA will be emailed to both the student and their instructor.
+We strongly recommend that a student then discusses their VISA with their instructors.
+This is typically arranged in an e-mail.
+The student will e-mail the instructor and set up a time to discuss their VISA.
 A sample e-mail can be found below.
-It is important to bring the following materials to meetings with instructors regarding your VISA:
+It is important to be prepared to discuss the following with instructors regarding your VISA:

 Your Disability Specialist will coach you through this process during your intake appointment.
 Should you have any additional concerns or questions please direct them to your Disability Specialist.

 Sample Email to Instructors